 7. You feel less anxiety and depression: Diet and exercise have been shown to boost happy hormones like serotonin, which are important for combating depression and anxiety.

 All of these measures should be taken into consideration along with your weight.
-Yes, if you are clinically overweight and obese, you cannot simply ignore the number.
-But when it comes to motivation, your best bet is to consider all of these factors before deciding to give up.
+If you don’t and solely live by the number you see on the scale, you’ll continually get frustrated and give up.
 Even if the results are slow, there will be definite signs of progress and improvement.
 Continually building on those small successes will have you reaching your goals in no time.